mykmal/drab/README.md

 # Overview of DRAB

 DRAB (Differential Regulation Analysis by Bootstrapping) is a tool for identifying genes with context-specific (e.g. tissue-specific) patterns of local genetic regulation.

 DRAB first leverages elastic net regression to learn the effects of genetic variation on gene expression in each context, and then applies a bootstrap model comparison test to determine whether the context-specific models are equivalent.
 Notably, our approach is able to test population-level models by accounting for the variability of feature selection and model training.

-DRAB can be applied to any functional/molecular phenotypes that have a genetic component, including mRNA expression and isoform expression levels.
+DRAB can be applied to any functional/molecular phenotypes that have a genetic component, such as mRNA expression levels.

 ## Citation

-If you use this software, please star the repository and cite the following paper:
+If you use this software, please star the repository and cite the following preprint:

 ```bibtex
 @article{malakhov_drab_2023,